apostrophecms/docs/docs/tutorials/adding-extensions.md

 },
 queries,
 ```
 The `filters` configuration object adds four different filters to the piece manager.
-As covered in the "Pieces" tutorial, this configuration object can take a `fields` schema field name or a custom query builder.
+As covered in the [Creating Pieces](/tutorials/pieces.html) tutorial, this configuration object can take a `fields` schema field name or a custom query builder.
 In this case, all four use a custom query that is supplied by the `queries.js` helper file that was required at the beginning of the `index.js` file, and added just after the `filters`.
+This adds the object returned by the helper file to the [`queries(self, query)` configuration customization function](/reference/module-api/module-overview.html#queries-self-query).
 We will look at the helper file next.

 ``` javascript
 extendMethods(self) {